sassoftware/quickstart-sas-viya-gcp/README.md

 |ServicesMachineType|Defines the SAS Viya Services machine type in GCP.
 |ServicesDiskSize|Defines the SAS Viya Services boot disk size in GCP (minimum required is 25GB).
 |ControllerMachineType|Defines the CAS Controller machine type in GCP.
 |SSHPublicKey|Specifies your SSH public key.
-This will get added to the authorized_keys file on the Bastian host so that you can connect using ssh.
+This will get added to the authorized_keys file on the Bastion host so that you can connect using ssh.
 |SASAdminPass|Specifies the password for the SAS Viya adminuser.
 Used for the initial identity for the SAS Viya adminuser.
 |SASUserPass|Specifies the password for the SAS Viya sasuser.
 Used for the initial identity for the SAS Viya sasuser.
 |DeploymentDataLocation|Specifies the GCP bucket location of the SAS license zip file (for example, gs://\<bucket name\>/\<path\>/\<filename\>.zip).
 See ["Path to SAS License Zip File"](#zipfilepath) for more information.
-|AdminIngressLocation|Specifies the CIDR address range for machines that can access the Bastian host.
+|AdminIngressLocation|Specifies the CIDR address range for machines that can access the Bastion host.
 |WebIngressLocation|Specifies the CIDR address range for machines that can access the SAS Viya HTTP(S) server.

 <a name=zipfilepath></a>
 ### Path to SAS License Zip File
 The DeploymentDataLocation parameter refers to the path to the SAS license zip file that was included with the Software Order Email (SOE), and subsequently uploaded to a storage bucket.
-You need the name of the bucket as well any embedded folders (if any) to construct the path to the SAS license zip file.
+You need the name of the bucket as well as any embedded folders (if any) to construct the path to the SAS license zip file.
 The path consists of the following:
 ```
 gs://<bucket_name>/<path>/<license_file>.zip